 Bear in mind that job seekers today are using recruiters, job sites, apps, networking and social media to find a job.
 They don’t even have to do this actively; they can, of course, set up alerts and get opportunities delivered directly to their phone or inbox.

-Recruiters, such as CGC, are often across different platforms and have established and well-optimised profiles.
+Based on our latest recruitment report, recruiters, such as CGC, are often across different platforms and have established and well-optimised profiles.
 They can be recruiting 100’s of jobs at any time which gives them a higher profile than most businesses.
 As such, companies can leapfrog any technology shortfalls.

 Need help to find the best candidates?